bixb922/crank-organ/doc-software/README.md

 If a new scale has to be implemented (say: 50 note scale), a new .json template for that scale has to be designed.

 Time zone offset is fixed and can be set via configuration.
 There is no provision for DST (daylight savings time) transitions.
-The time zone only is relevant for the date/time displayed in the error log.
+The time zone only is relevant for the date/time displayed in the event log.
 If in doubt, set the offset to 0, and all times will be shown in UTC.

 In some countries, WiFi devices need certification.
 Be sure to purchase hardware that conforms to the legal requirements in your country or area.